Brandawg93/Gifendore/README.md

 - Currently supported sites
   - reddit direct uploads
   - imgur
-  - gfycat
   - streamable
   - any direct link to a .gif or .mp4
-  - **NEW** The bot can grab a high resolution thumbnail of youtube videos
+  - The bot can grab a high resolution thumbnail of youtube videos
 - The bot doesn't work in anti-bot subs.
 If you summon the bot and it doesn't reply, it will crosspost to [r/gifendore](https://www.reddit.com/r/gifendore) and attempt to pm you.
 Otherwise, simply crosspost to [r/gifendore](https://www.reddit.com/r/gifendore) and it will automatically reply.

 ## FAQ